hydroper/ts4air/docs/typescript-internals.md

 - The `number[]` type should not be optimized into a `Vector.<Number>`.
 - `for..in` does not iterate keys from class instance properties.
 - If a class duplicates a name, it should have another name, by appending a dollar sign.
 Loop appending different suffixes such as `$1`, `$2` or `$90` until it is not a duplicate.
 The global objects should be priorized, thus they should not have these suffixes.
+- The target ECMAScript edition is ES5, since ES3 is deprecated.

+## for...of

+- `for...of` over a statically-typed `Array` should iterate the values like `for each`.
+- `for...of` over an untyped value should iterate based on a map that maps constructor (`obj.constructor`) to its equivalent generator.
+- `for...of` should use generator.

+## Generators

+- Generators are useful for iterators and `for...of`.
+When TypeScript emits JavaScript for an edition prior to ES2015, it emits special code instead of using `yield`; this means `ts4air` can use a similiar approach, taking care to not break the control flow graph.

+## Symbols

+- Symbols may be supported by creating global static maps using `Dictionary` with _**weak keys**_.

 ## Control Flow Graph